devasidgmail/leaf_diagnosis_project/README.md

 The project transitions from a "laboratory" success to a practical tool by addressing specific operational challenges:
 * High Precision: Achieving a 99.22% Test Accuracy using a fine-tuned ResNet50 architecture ensures users receive reliable diagnoses.
 * Real-World Usability: The inclusion of a Top-K Prediction system (showing the top 3 likely diagnoses) acknowledges that nature is rarely 100% certain, providing users with a nuanced confidence percentage.

+### Other available models and why ResNet50 ?
+Several pretrained models could have been used for leaf disease detection, including EfficientNet, DenseNet, MobileNet, Inception, and Vision Transformers (ViT).
+EfficientNet offers superior accuracy with fewer parameters, DenseNet captures fine-grained features effectively, and MobileNet is ideal for lightweight, real-time deployment.
+Inception models handle multi-scale patterns well, while transformers excel with large datasets.
+Despite these options, **ResNet50 stoodout as a strong choice** because its residual connections allow training of deeper networks without vanishing gradients.
+It provided a reliable balance of accuracy, computational efficiency, and ease of fine-tuning, making it especially suitable for this medium-sized dataset and practical image classification task.

 ## Future Work
 To evolve this project from a laboratory model to a robust field tool, the following steps are proposed: